RememberOfLife/mirabel/README.md

       * if required, the socket sets and their connections could also be multithreaded (e.g. 1 for server sock and workers for every N client socks)
     * offline adapter passthrough
       * client/server has a sendqueue, set to networkadapters sendqueue, or client/server in offline passthrough
-      * network adapter has one read and one write thread
     * all events contain all the necessary info, e.g. lobby ids etc
     * ==> when scheduling work from network events into server worker threads keep track who got which lobby the last time and give it to them the next time agains, makes for better caching